 ABOUT

-Matthias Leschok is an architectural researcher, designer, and technologist working at the intersection of computation, digital fabrication, and large-scale additive manufacturing.
-His work investigates how emerging fabrication technologies can radically reduce material use, reshape construction logics, and enable new structural and architectural typologies.
+Matthias Leschok is an architect and researcher working at the intersection of computation and large-scale additive manufacturing.
+His work investigates how emerging fabrication technologies can radically reduce material use in AEC, promote the use of circular and living materials, reshape construction logistics and production lines, and enable new structural and architectural typologies.

-He is the co-founder and COO of SAEKI Robotics AG, an ETH spin-off translating architectural research into industrial practice by building automated micro-factories for large-scale robotic fabrication.
-His work bridges academic inquiry with real-world deployment, exploring how computational processes, robotic systems, and material intelligence shape future construction.
+Matthias is also the co-founder and COO of SAEKI Robotics AG, an ETH spin-off translating architectural research into industrial practice by building automated micro-factories for large-scale robotic fabrication.
+His work bridges academic inquiry with real-world deployment, exploring how computational processes, robotic systems, and material intelligence shape the future of construction.